About the IEYC, IPC and IMYC

 The International Early Years Curriculum (IEYC), International Primary Curriculum (IPC) and International Middle Years Curriculum (IMYC) are designed to introduce students to a world of opportunity.
-Your child will learn important themes that will help them to develop subject knowledge and a sense of the world around them.
+Your child will learn subject knowledge, master skills, and develop understanding within thematic learning relevant to their lives and the world around them.

-On this page, we will discuss each curriculum in more detail and explore how gaining an IEYC, IPC and IMYC education with Nord Anglia Education will help your child secure a place at a world-leading university.
+On this page, we will detail each curriculum and explore how gaining an IEYC, IPC and IMYC education with Nord Anglia Education will help your child secure a place at a world-leading university.

 Quote: The curriculum covered by the school is modern and teaches thinking and problem-solving.
 Serena, parent at the British School Warsaw